jesimone57/scala-cheat-sheet/README.md

 </pre>

 Scala encourages us to use immutable objects:
-* Code free of side-effects is easier to reason about
+* Code is free from side-effects and is easier to reason about
 * Pure functions can be tested easily
 * Immutable objects won’t lead to concurrency issues

-###  Checking The Scala Version
+### Checking the Scala Version
 <pre>
 val version = util.Properties.versionNumberString     	// returns version: String = 2.11.8
 </pre>